 To keep your lower denture in place as much as possible while chewing, try using an up and down chewing motion, keeping side to side jaw movements to a minimum.
 Place small portions of food on both sides of your mouth at the same time.
 And limit your tongue movements until your chewing efforts become efficient.

 Initially smaller particles of food may get under your dentures, but in time this condition will correct itself.

 Poor fit: loose dentures can cause excessive friction between the oral tissues and the dentures, resulting in sore spots that may become infected.

 Poor chewing ability: A denture that does not fit properly can make the denture wearer unable to chew food properly.
 Certain harder to chew foods may be eliminated from the diet because of poor chewing ability.
 In both cases digestion and overall good health and nutrition are affected.

-Unnatural aesthetics: In a lot of cases extremely white teeth with a "bleached" color do not match an individuals personal coloring and are a tell tale sign that a person is wearing a denture, as are overly dark teeth.
+Unnatural aesthetics: In a lot of cases extremely white teeth with a “bleached” colour do not match an individuals personal colouring and are a tell tale sign that a person is wearing a denture, as are overly dark teeth.